QuayAu/reproducible_paper_with_docker_and_rstudio/README.md

 ```
 docker build -t quayau/reproducible_paper_with_docker_and_rstudio .
 ```
 With the `-t`-option you can name your container as you wish.
+The build process will take some time.

 ## .dockerignore
 Like in the `.gitignore` file, you can define which files you want to ignore during the build process with the `.dockerignore` file.